-4.2.7 Planting trees in or near native grasslands.
+4.2.7 Planting and natural recruitment of trees in or near native grasslands.

-Plains-wanderers appear to avoid being in close proximity to living or dead trees, with no records of any birds within 300 metres of trees of 10 metres or greater in height across their strongholds in New South Wales and Victoria (Baker-Gabb, 2014).
+Plains-wanderers appear to avoid being in close proximity to living or dead trees, with no records of any birds within 300 m of trees of 10 m or greater in height across their strongholds in New South Wales and Victoria (Baker-Gabb, 2014).
 Plains-wanderer avoidance of trees and tall shrubs appears to be a defence strategy to limit the potential for attack by predatory birds that often perch in these trees; furthermore the distance plains-wanderers maintain from trees appears to depend on the height of the tree (Baker-Gabb, 2014).
-Planting of trees is also a threat to the flora of native grasslands (DSE, 2010)
+Planting of trees is also a threat to the flora of native grasslands (DSE, 2010).

-4.3 Other potential threatening processes
+4.2.8 Other potential threatening processes